 Should you find an extra day in your Romania itinerary 10 days, our 2018 discovery has been Vinalia Conacul Ceptura, a mansion beautifully restored with love and care in the picturesque Romanian wine regions, where one could spend the night in one of the best Romanian wineries.
 We raved about extensively in here – it’s also conveniently just an hour drive from Otopeni and worlds apart Bucharest fast paced life.

 Travelling to Romania during the pandemic (February 2021 & August 2021).
 Being fully vaccinated and travelling from UK to Romania was easy, just a couple of extra forms and tests.
-For coming back to London we booked our private tests 3 days ahead of our travels and thereafter booked for London Day 2 private tests.
-The travelling guidance has been fluid though, always best to check the latest UK Foreign travel advice in here just in case.
+The travelling guidance is all good now (thank you universe!); the latest UK Foreign travel advice in here just in case.